Career Development and Writing Support Grant

 - Fees for participation in a faculty career development program, such as the Faculty Success Program (a 12-week virtual program) or the Teaching Toolkit Program (a four-week virtual program), run by the National Center for Faculty Diversity and Development (NCFDD)

-- Developmental editing to help you resolve conflicting feedback, refine your thesis, work through writing blocks, or restructure writing; professional copy editing for a manuscript or professional indexing for a book; or academic coaching for a specific goal, such as identifying new research or book projects, or project planning and productivity for a specific research/writing/creative project or for an already-planned research leave
+- Developmental editing to help faculty resolve conflicting feedback, refine their thesis, work through writing blocks, or restructure writing; professional copy editing for a manuscript or professional indexing for a book; or academic coaching for a specific goal, such as project planning and productivity for an already planned research leave

-- Funding to facilitate travel to an academic conference, or to meetings with grant program officers or scholarly/creative collaborators
+- Funding to facilitate travel to meetings with grant program officers or scholarly/creative collaborators

 - Training for communicating research, such as presentation skills or public speaking, to support the release of a new publication

-Faculty are responsible for selecting their own program, coach, or other professional service.
+Faculty are responsible for selecting their own program, editor, or other professional service.
 Contact email@example.com for a list of recommended providers.

-Proposals will be judged on the potential impact of funding on the applicant’s stated goals and on recovery from COVID-19-related disruption to their research, and their promotion progress (for tenure-line and non-tenure-line-eligible faculty).
+Proposals will be judged on the potential impact of funding on the applicant’s stated goals and their promotion progress (for tenure-line and non-tenure-line-eligible faculty).

-Funding is limited to up to $5,000 and a budget justification will be required in the application.
-Grants funds will be paid into faculty discretionary accounts during FY23.
+Funding is limited to up to $4,000 and a budget justification will be required in the application.
+Grant funds will be paid into faculty discretionary accounts during FY24.
 Funds must be used by Aug.
-31, 2024.
+31, 2025.
 Faculty who are selected for a grant are responsible for engaging providers and arranging their own payments to said provider(s).

 This funding is intended to supplement and not supplant funding available from other sources such as department travel allotments, start-up packages or deans awards.